The Englund Gambit: Trick or Trap?

 Black continues with:

-The Englund Gambit is named after the Swedish player Fritz Englund, who analyzed and promoted it in the early 20th century.
-However, it has never been part of mainstream chess theory.
-It’s more of a sideline used by amateur and club-level players, although some grandmasters have toyed with it in blitz or online games.
+Name The opening is named after the Swedish chess player Fritz Englund, who analyzed it and used it square at 1 January 1913.
+But it never made its way into the canon of serious chess theory.
+It is more of a sideline for amateurs and club players, but a few grandmasters have dabbled with it in blitz or online games.

 Its reputation is polarizing.
-Some view it as unsound and refutable; others find it fascinating and viable as a psychological weapon.
+To another audience it is regarded as unsound and refutable; to a third as fascinating and useful as a psychological weapon.

 A. Declining the Gambit